Alpha-Ahmad7/Expense_Tracking/README.md

 # Expense_Tracking

 In this program i have used the concept of Linklist.
-The algorithm of my program is such tha it consists of Master linklist and other one is sub linklist or data/expense linklist.
+The algorithm of my program is such tha it consists of Master linklist and other one is sub linklist (which stores the expense data).
-Each node of Master Linklist has its own sub linklist that has nodes for each items Type and Amount.
+Each node of Master Linklist has its own sub linklist that has nodes for Each items Type and Amount.

+Structure:

 The main Master node consist of two parts Key & Next.
-Also the Expense nodes have 2 parts data and next each.
-The key of master node has the address of the sub typeNode and further the typeNode has the adress of amountNode.
+key: it points to the head of the sub-list "typeNode".
+Next: it has teh adress of next master node.

+the sub linklist or you can say expense nodes also has two parts:
+Data: contains itesm Type or the Amount.
+Next: It has address of next node.

+Diagram:

+  Master1   ->       Master2  -> ........
+    v                  v
+[nodeType]        [nodeType]
+    v                  v
+[amountNode]      [amountNode]

 Working: